 This easy Beef Pilau Recipe is a kid-friendly weeknight meal perfect for introducing the flavors of Kenya into your weekly meal rotation.
-With familiar ingredients and flavors, this quick dinner inspired by The Lion King will have your kids singing “Hakuna Matata” in no time at all!
+With familiar ingredients and flavors, this quick dinner will quickly be a family favorite.

 In my quest to create foodie kids, I am always on the search for new ways to inspire curiosity about the world of food!
 Watching The Lion King in the theater with my girls was the perfect excuse to introduce them more to the world of African cuisine!